onap/dcaegen2/platformdoc/docs/components/dcae-cli/blueprint-generator/blueprint_generator.rst

 How to create policy models:
 +++++++++++++++++++++++++++++++++++++

-1. The policy model creation is under the same zip file as the blueprint generator
+1. Policy model creation can be done with the same jar as downloaded for the blueprint generation.

-2. Run the same command as the blueprint generator except replace BlueprintGenerator with PolicyCreate
+2. Run the same command as the blueprint generator except replace the ``blueprint`` positional with ``policy``

-3. Example command 'java -cp "lib/blueprint-generator-1.2.0.jar;lib/*" org.onap.blueprintgenerator.core.PolicyCreate'
+3. Example command:
+    ``java -jar blueprint-generator-1.2.1-executable.jar policy``

 4. Options: